Best Angel Investing Platforms: Reg CF, Reg D, and How to Choose

 The regulatory and fee math, side by side

-Reg CF investor
+Reg CF angel

-Reg D investor, syndicate
+Reg D angel, syndicate

-Reg D investor, co-invest
+Reg D angel, co-invest

 OurCrowd runs VC co-invest terms, a management fee plus carry typical of institutional funds, disclosed per deal.
 Ask for the full fee schedule before you commit.
 You won't find it on the public site.